TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

   bash <pathToClonedRepo>identifyEnrichedTFs/workflow.sh <Motifs> <pathToClonedRepo> <pathToGenome> <REMs> <outputDir> <pvalue>,

-where *<pathToClonedRepo>* represents the path to the cloned repository, *<Motifs>* the path to the TF motif file,  *<pathToGenome>* the path to the fasta file of the human genome, *<REMs>* the path to the downloaded csv-file, and *<output>* the path to a user-defined output folder.
-If the Benjamini-Hochberg adjusted p-value from PASTAA smaller or equal the parameter *<pvalue>* the motif is assumed to be significant enriched.
+where *<pathToClonedRepo>* represents the path to the cloned repository and *<Motifs>* the path to the TF motif file.
+There it is possible to use the one we provide in our repository (??/identifyEnrichedTFs/JASPAR2020_HUMAN_transfac.txt) or an user-defined one.
+The motifs should be in TRANFAC format. *<pathToGenome>* represents the path to the fasta file of the human genome, *<REMs>* the path to the downloaded csv-file, and *<output>* the path to an user-defined output folder.
+If the Benjamini-Hochberg adjusted p-value from PASTAA is smaller or equal the parameter *<pvalue>* the motif is assumed to be significant enriched.
 For this example, set the *<pvalue>* to 0.05.
 The resulting significant enriched TF motifs are stored in <outputDir>/PASTAA_result.txt.
 TODO: Add screenshot from result.

 How to use EpiRegio to identify TF binding sites within REMs of a gene of interest